Many elements affect treatment times. Typically, the process follows this structure.

 Well, ahem, that’s gonna be a bit tricky!
 Who knew it was such a long process?
 Here’s why…

-You absolutely have to go through this complete cell renewal process which takes 28 days.
-Skin can NOT be worked on again until this process has completed.
-If it is re-tattooed too early the risk of scar tissue is created as the skin in the area isn’t yet healthy.
+Your skin must complete a full cell renewal cycle.
+This cycle takes 28 days.
+Skin cannot be treated again before completion.
+Re-tattooing too early increases scar tissue risk.
+The skin is not yet healthy.
 Imagine badly grazing your shin then 2 days later you have a leg wax over the graze… ouch – you just wouldn’t entertain it, would you!

 Eyeliner & lip treatments heal faster externally than brows, but the “hidden healing” still takes 4 weeks to complete and it’s vital that this is completed in all permanent cosmetic procedures, but especially in eyebrows for one VERY IMPORTANT reason.